tpal-dev/Flutter_iOS_Android_Web_WEATHER_APP_BLOC/README.md

 # Weather App - BloC Pattern + Unit Tests

-A Flutter application created on the iOS, Android, desktop and web.
+A Flutter application developed for the iOS, Android and web.

 ## Description